dylanjbarth/csi/system-design/image-hosting/design.md

+TODO:

+1. ERD
+2. cost estimate
+3. Review numbers -- do we even need a queue?
+Did I do the math wrong?

 # Problem Statement

 Design an image hosting service.
 Users should be able to upload "normal sized" images and receive a link that they can share with others to view the image at various sizes/resolutions.